Marketing to over 50s

 It makes commercial common sense to change the approach to marketing to over 50s and cater more effectively for different groups within this broad demographic (using other demographic, geographic, psychographic and behavioural methods to segment and target them).

-If you’re interested in exploring this in more depth, I’m planning to run a masterclass soon that will seek to reappraise and improve how businesses market to over 50s.
+If you’re interested in exploring this in more depth, I’m considering running a training session that will seek to reappraise and improve how businesses market to over 50s.
+Please get in touch to register your interest in attending.